 - Youth currently in residential treatment or correctional settings are more motivated to successfully complete their programs if they have a committed, engaged family supporting them and awaiting their move home.
 This is one of the best times to match a youth with an adoptive family because of the plethora of supportive resources and professional training/support available to both youth and parent.

-- Birth families matter.
-Youth should be supported in their efforts to create affirming ongoing birth family relationships.
-Birth and adoptive families can and do build relationships for the benefit of their child.
+- Even if they are adopted, youth should be supported in their efforts to maintain ongoing birth family relationships.
+Birth and adoptive families can and do build relationships for the benefit of the child they all love.

 - We expect parents to make an unconditional commitment to the youth they adopt.
 Therefore, it is only fair that we make an unconditional commitment to our families.
 As long as Ampersand Families exists, we will be here with free services for our parents — no matter how long after the adoption and no matter whether public money is available to cover our costs.